Montézic Power Station: Penstocks

 The penstocks are 5.3 m in diameter and 630 m in length.
 They carry water from the upper reservoir to the power station through the high-pressure tunnel.
-The water intake, located on the Liaussac Embankment (next to the Monnès Dam), has two sluice gates which allow the high-pressure tunnel to be closed off.
+The water intake, located on the Liaussac Embankment (next to the Monnès Dam), has two sluice gates, which allow the high-pressure tunnel to be closed off.
 Once the water has passed through the turbines, it is evacuated through the 541 m low-pressure tunnel towards the Couesques Reservoir.

 Power station

 The Montézic station lies 400 m under the earth, dug out of granite.
-It has all of the electrical and hydraulic equipment necessary for the operation of its four turbine-pump assemblies, which are each capable of generating 230 MW in turbine mode and 210 MW in pump mode, and permit the transfer of energy from the upper Montézic Reservoir to the lower Couesques Reservoir, and vice versa.
+It has all of the electrical and hydraulic equipment necessary for the operation of its four turbine-pump assemblies, which are each capable of generating 230 MW in turbine mode and consuming 210 MW in pump mode, and permit the transfer of energy between the upper Montézic Reservoir and the lower Couesques Reservoir.
 The generator's 18 kV of power are raised to 400 kV by 250 MVA transformers and then sent on to the Ruyères Substation.

 The 22 MW static frequency converter (SFC) is used to launch the turbines in pump mode.
 It performs a progressive increase in speed (from 0 to 428 rpm) as well as the coupling of the pumps to the power grid.
 Made up of an array of thyristors, the converter enables a gradual start-up by varying the frequency and thus the speed of the machines.
 When the synchronization speed is reached, the turbine-pump assembly can be coupled to the grid.
 The start-up phase is performed dry, with no load.

 Each machine has a flow rate of 60 m3/s in both directions.
 The pump-turbines are located 60 m below the maximum level of the Couesques Reservoir, which is 40 m below the minimum level.
-This placement is essential to prevent the creation of depressions or even cavities in the intake tunnel.
+This placement is essential to prevent the cavitation in the intake tunnel.

 As one of France's pumped storage facilities, known as STEP (Station de transfer d'énergie par pompage), Montézic plays a key role in the supply of the French power grid, as it provides a way to quickly restore electricity during a blackout.